Understanding Dissociative Disorders

 Treatment and Management

-Effective treatment for dissociative disorders often involves psychotherapy, such as cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), or specialized trauma-focused therapies like EMDR (Eye Movement Desensitization and Reprocessing).
+Effective treatment for dissociative disorders often involves psychotherapy, such as behavioural therapy (CBT), dialectical behavior therapy (DBT), or specialised trauma-focused therapies like EMDR (Eye Movement Desensitisation and Reprocessing).
 The goal of therapy is to integrate the dissociated aspects of identity and memory and to develop healthy coping mechanisms.

 Medication might be used to address related symptoms such as anxiety or depression but isn’t typically the primary treatment for dissociative disorders.